geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-21/meeting-transcript.md

 Similar to the prevent Viz from blocking the GC of buffers PR, I commented on this.
 PRs like this are never going to be merged.
 A PR that explicitly adds 30 lines of code to work around something that's fundamentally wrong.
-When I see a function...
+When I see a function..
 you have a function called something like yeah restore original buff uops that just shows something's wrong right that's that's like i would never merge something like that um because it's not yes i understand it may fix the problem but it's not about fixing today's problem it's about building the right thing for for five years from now

 ##### **Hooved** [[00:34:26](https://www.youtube.com/watch?v=-ayeO_SKx70&t=2066)]